The information in this article applies to:

 The Reference Display does print if it is visible.

-- After verifying that everything looks as expected in the Print Preview, now you can select File> Print> Print and attempt to print your view again, making sure to double check to make certain that the printer or plotter name you want to print to is the one which is displayed in the Print dialog.
+- After verifying that everything looks as expected in the Print Preview, select File> Print> Print and print your view.
+Make sure that the printer you want to use is selected in the Print View dialog.

-If you continue to experience trouble printing, and you have more than one printer associated with your system, then you may need to delete any printers no longer accessible as well as set the desired printer as your default.
+If you continue to experience trouble printing, remove any printers that you no longer use from your Printers list.
+Then, set the desired printer as your default.

-To set the printer or plotter as your default
+To set the default printer on your computer

-For instructions on this process, please see the documentation for your operating system.
+The steps to complete this task vary by operating system.
+For instructions, please see the documentation for your operating system.

-Finally, if your printer still will not print to your physical printer or plotter successfully, try printing to a PDF file.
+Finally, if you still cannot print your file using your physical printer or plotter, try printing to a PDF file.

 To print to a PDF file

-- In Chief Architect X6 and newer versions, in the Print View dialog, under the Destination Name, use the drop-down menu to select Save As PDF.
+- In Chief Architect X6 and newer versions, in the Print View dialog, under the Destination Name, use the drop-down menu to select Chief Architect Save As PDF.

 - If you are able to print to PDF successfully, try printing the PDF file to your printer.